CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 The Bento-Local environment is designed to run directly within Docker on a user’s workstation.
 This allows users to create and deploy their local copy of Bento with minimal changes to their local environment and allows a configuration that can be used with different workstation operating systems.

 The Bento-Local project supports the following build modes:
+* Demo:  this build mode will pull pre-configured frontend and backend Bento Docker containers to your local system and create a Neo4j database seeded with demo data.
+This mode is designed to allow users to quickly create a local installation of Bento for demonstration purposes.
 * Build:  this build mode will create production ready frontend and backend Bento Docker containers.
 This mode requires users to have local copies of the bento-frontend and bento-backend repositories configured as needed for the build.
 Note that when using build mode there are no changes made to the source code made during the build process, any changes or configurations made to the user's local copy of the source code will be reflected in the build.
 * Dev:  this build mode will create Bento Docker containers suitable for local development.
 Note that in this mode configuration changes will be made during the build process to use Bento-Local resources and the frontend website will reflect any changes made in the user's local copy of the source code live.
 The frontend container in this mode will run on port 8085 and will require including this port in the  URL.